Promoting Fundamental British Values

 We teach children about their personal rights and freedoms and how to be safe during assemblies, PSHE lessons and E-Safety sessions.
 Year 6 look at human rights and how parliament is run as part of their PSHE topics.

 Children learn about specific British celebrations, events and commemorations through history topics and assemblies.
-For example, children enjoy grandparents’ day learning about their past and the different toys they played with and the lessons they learnt at school.
 Our children also represent the school at Remembrance Day service every year, laying a school wreath and the choir singing in the service.
 A 2 minute silence is also observed during school time.

 Tolerance of those of different Faiths & Beliefs